 The global pandemic caused by COVID-19 has affected every aspect of our lives, including the way we work, live, and everything else.
 One of the most affected and transformed industries because of this pandemic is healthcare.

-Due to COVID-19, the world came to a standstill, and hospitals everywhere started being overwhelmed with the surge in infections.
+Due to COVID-19, the world came to a standstill, and hospitals everywhere started being overwhelmed by the surge in infections.
 In such a situation, Telemedicine became a necessity to reduce infections while allowing people to access healthcare

 This blog will look at how the need for Telemedicine apps arose and how it helped during the pandemic.